akyuzegemen/DSA_210_project/README.md

 **Python:**

+ - Selenium: For web scrapping

  - Pandas: For data processing and analysis.

  - Matplotlib & Seaborn: For data visualization.

-**Jupyter Notebook:** For data analysis and visualization workflows.
+**Google Collab Notebook:** For data analysis and visualization workflows.

 **Github:** For version control and project sharing.